 Drupal websites have three levels of caching to improve performance (the time it takes to download and render a page).

 - The Drupal application will cache pages for a set amount of time, usually 6-12 hours.
+Each time a visitor views a page, this setting tells Varnish and the browser how long it should keep the page before checking for a new version.
 Note: Do not change this setting.
 Changing this setting will negatively impact the site's performance.

 Varnish and Acquia Purge

-Acquia Cloud uses a module called Acquia Purge to watch for certain changes, like when a node is changed and published, and adds those nodes to a queue for clearing from Varnish.
+Acquia Cloud, our Drupal hosting platform, uses a module called Acquia Purge to watch for certain changes, like when a node is changed and published, and adds those nodes to a queue for clearing from Varnish.
 The purging process runs hourly.
 However, cache rules can be somewhat complex, and other settings may prevent a specific item from being purged from Varnish when expected.

 Sometimes, when you edit and publish content, then go look at the page, you won’t immediately see the change you made.
 This is usually because the content is cached.
 Don't panic, caching is a good thing for your site's performance.